 Enter loyalty rewards

 Loyalty reward programs like Airmiles, Shoppers Optimum, Aeroplan and a host of others, offer you rewards on everyday purchases you make, in exchange for peddling all your information to advertisers.
-Actually it’s not as bad as it sounds.
+Actually, it’s not as bad as it sounds.
 In the end, they really have no more information on you (in fact, a lot less), than say, a credit card company, and yet many use those every day.

-All credit card companies now offer their own type loyalty rewards programs as well and they’ve grown leaps and bounds in popularity.
+All credit card companies now offer their own type of loyalty rewards programs as well and they’ve grown leaps and bounds in popularity.
 Yet most people don’t redeem their points.
 According to Consumer Reports, 78% of credit card airline miles are never redeemed.
 I logged into Aeroplan this year, only to find, that ALL my points had expired.
 People would be outraged if a bank said, “if you don’t use your bank account within one year, all your money would expire.”
 But that’s exactly what the swindlers at Aeroplan did.

 So, if you’re not using them and not planning to use them for anything else anytime soon, now might be a good time to see if there are any potential gifts for anyone on your gift list.
 Make this the year of redemption!
 Talk about money for nothing.

-Now, of course, not every rewards program offers merchandise.
+Now, of course, not every reward program offers merchandise.
 But it’s a good idea to look at all your rewards program at the end of the year and see if you could make good use of them.
 We often use our grocery points at the end of the year, for example, to pay for hosting a Christmas get-together with family and/or friends.

 But many grocery chains here now offer a lot more than just groceries.
 From electronics and small appliances right down to children’s toys and clothing.